mp3skater/Jumping-squared/README.md

 ## Features

---> Info: This is a school-project, so that's why it's in German...
+--> Info: This is a school-project, so that's why it's in german.

 **Added Features:**
 - Nix